-This page provides information about financial assistance available to not-for-profit organisations and community groups affected by the COVID-19 outbreak.
-It is updated daily or as we become aware of changes.
+This page provides information about financial assistance available to not-for-profit organisations and community groups affected by the COVID-19 outbreak, bushfires, flood, drought and other natural disasters.
+It is updated as we become aware of changes.
 For the very latest information in these rapidly changing times, please check with the assistance provider.

 Want to know how you can help organisations in need?
 Visit the GiveNow COVID-19 Response page here.

 If you're aware of other grants or assistance that should be listed on this page, please contact firstname.lastname@example.org.
 If you’re a funder providing support for organisations impacted by COVID-19, submit your information here.